RobertBurrellDonkin/library-management-system/README.md

       by data collected from this initial delivery.
     * Let assume that this microservice will be such a **Lean Proof of Concept** and be deployed as a singleton microservice on a capable instance.
 * Data flow is an important to consider when designing concurrent solutions.
-Often how a system is used will only be known once it is in use in production.
+Typically how a system will be used is only known after its delivery to production.
-    * A Lean Proof of Concept based on some reasonable assumptions can be delivered into production early and then monitored to quantify usage.
+    * A Lean Proof of Concept based on some reasonable assumptions allows monitoring to quantify usage, and use that data to inform design improvements.
     * Let's assume that
         * books will
             * be added and remove relatively rarely and